Bellina Logan

 Bellina Logan is an American television and film actress.

 Career

 Logan is known for her roles in such films and television shows as Interview with the Vampire, Twin Peaks and as Nurse Kit in ER and Janice Mayfield in the sitcom Daddio.
 She portrayed the recurring character of Fiona in Sons Of Anarchy.

+In 2026, Bellina Logan presented the autobiographical Confessions of a Mulatto Love Child at the Edinburgh Fringe Festival.